 Our operating segments are identified according to how our business activities are managed and evaluated by our chief operating decision maker, our CEO.
 During 2018, the Company expanded into Asia and launched our digital channels across Singapore, Hong Kong, and Malaysia.
-In addition, we entered China through a limited offering in partnership with Tmall (a Chinese-language platform for business-to-consumer online retail).
 During the first quarter of 2019, the Company changed its organizational and internal reporting structure in order to support an accelerated growth strategy for the region.
 We opened an Asian headquarters in Singapore and realigned our organization into three distinct geographic regions: Europe, Middle East and Africa ("EMEA"), Asia Pacific, and North America.